shadow578/paperless-mobile/README.md

   </p>
 </div>

+## Important Notice
+This project is under **very active** development.
+Breaking changes are expected and therefore a clean install is recommended for each update!

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 With this app you can conveniently add, manage or simply find documents stored in your paperless server without any comproimises.
 This project started as a small fun side project to learn more about the Flutter framework and because existing solutions didn't fulfill my needs, but it has grown much faster with far more features than I originally anticipated.